 - Are planning to take the test to become a certified pesticide applicator in Florida.

 - Are responsible for aquatic weed control in canals, lakes, golf course ponds, rivers, parks, residential developments, and other waterways.

-- Operate and calibrate herbicide and pesticide application equipment.
+- Operate and calibrate pesticide application equipment.

 - Are employed by a public agency or private company that is responsible for

 vegetation management along right-of-ways and in